How To Get More Twitch Raids

 - Engage with the new viewers, ask them questions and gently bring them into your community’s common discussion points.

-BTW; these rules definitely apply to a big host too.
+By the way; these rules definitely apply to a big host too.
+Don’t forget how powerful those can be too.

 Do you ever wonder what game would be best to grow your channel?